 - offering pain ‘literacy’ resources to manage pain more knowledgeably and safely.

 - the better that pain is understood, the better the chance of improvement and ‘normalising’ again.

-- this probably sounds strange, but when you look into it further you will hopefully understand how this works!
+- this probably sounds strange, but when you look into it further you will hopefully understand how it works!

 My name is Kal Fried (pronounced Freed).
-I am an experienced sports and exercise medicine physician with a keen (possibly now obsessive) interest in the pain neurobiology and the practical clinical applications of pain science.
+I am an experienced sports and exercise medicine physician with a keen (possibly obsessive) interest in pain neurobiology and the practical clinical applications of pain science.

 My aims in setting up this site

-I am often asked for references and resources to support information given in my presentations, medical reports and also in general patient management.
-So here they are all in one spot ...
+I am often asked for resources to support information given in my presentations, medical reports and also in general patient management.
+So here they are all in one spot …

 I will endeavour to keep the information updated as much as possible so don’t just visit once.
 This site is a work in progress.